 - Elasticsearch is a document-based data storage and retrieval tool tailored to storing and rapidly retrieving information.
 Elasticsearch is used to facilitate the user experience with quicker search results.

-With regard to the operating system, your server will most likely have an OS from the Unix-like family (for example, Ubuntu), but Windows is also possible if your project has specific requirements related to Microsoft products.
+As for the operating system, your server will most likely have an OS from the Unix-like family (for example, Ubuntu), but Windows is also possible if your project has specific requirements related to Microsoft products.

-Project Size and Complexity
+Project size and complexity

-Development Team and Budget
+Development team and budget

-As for costs, it is important to have a general idea of your project budget.
 In terms of employee costs, let's take a quick look at salaries associated with certain technologies in Stack Overflow.

-Dev Community and Documentation
+Dev community and documentation

 Please note that SDKs are not available for all popular languages.
 Therefore, you should pay attention to the documentation of the services used, which languages they have an SDK for, and how complicated development would be without an SDK.

-Time to Market
+Time to market

-We strongly recommend that you don’t rush development.
-However, if time is critical to your project’s development, then you should make your deadline clear to developers so they can choose an appropriate tech stack that favors development speed.
+We strongly recommend that you don't rush development.
+However, if time is critical to your project's development, then you should make your deadline clear to developers so they can choose an appropriate tech stack that prioritizes development speed.

-In this case, you wouldn’t choose C# or Java because projects that use these languages take longer to develop.
+In this case, you shouldn't choose C# or Java because projects that use these languages take longer to develop.
 On the other hand, projects built with PHP or JavaScript can be developed at a quicker pace.

 Let's take a look at the stacks that are at the core of some popular web applications that have proved their performance.